pgmabv99/av_openacr/README.md

 #Confirm the key was added
 ssh-add -l

+## git cherry pick

+465c66d7 (HEAD -> algornd/arnd.604, origin/algornd/arnd.604) Issue algornd/arnd#604 atf_snf should detect if the device is in usegco
 ## acr docker cheat sheet
 ```
 #log to host of sn5 from sn1